Blockade of the Gaza Strip: European Union

-In May 2011, EU Commissioner for Humanitarian Aid Kristalina Georgieva said the European Union and the United Nations were "calling for the immediate, sustained and unconditional opening of crossings for the flow of humanitarian aid, commercial goods and persons.", after she and UN Under Secretary-General for Humanitarian Affairs and Emergency Relief Valerie Amos had a meeting in Tel Aviv with Israeli Defence Minister Ehud Barak.
-She then said in an interview with Israel's Ynet that she believes that the "humanitarian crisis...was artificially created because of the blockade," but added that the idea of a flotilla is not the correct action to take: "We are not in favor of attempts to help people in this way."
+In May 2011, EU commissioner for humanitarian aid Kristalina Georgieva said the European Union and the United Nations were "calling for the immediate, sustained and unconditional opening of crossings for the flow of humanitarian aid, commercial goods and persons" after she and UN under secretary-general for humanitarian affairs and emergency relief Valerie Amos had met with Israeli defence minister Ehud Barak in Tel Aviv.
+She then said in an interview with Israel's Ynet that she believed the "humanitarian crisis...was artificially created because of the blockade" but added that a flotilla was not the correct response: "We are not in favor of attempts to help people in this way".